 How to use #HyperWorkouts in HeavySet?

-Anyone can pick up this programme and benefit.
-Whether it’s ladies wishing to lose weight and tone up, beginner guys who wants to develop a muscular physique, or for seasoned intermediate lifters who want to develop greater strength and more muscle mass.
-No age, capability or sex bias here – anyone can make progress with this well-rounded programme.
+Anyone can pick up this workout program and benefit.
+Whether it’s ladies wishing to lose weight and tone up, beginner guys who wants to develop a muscular physique, or for seasoned intermediate lifters who want to develop greater strength and build more muscle mass.
+No age, capability or sex bias here – anyone can make progress with this well-rounded workout plan.

 P.S.
-There are Generic #HyperWorkouts Programmes too (for guys and girls), if you’re looking for something different and don’t need more female-focussed programming.
+There are Generic #HyperWorkouts Gym Workout Plans too (for guys and girls), if you’re looking for something different and don’t need more female-focussed programming.

 What’s Critical to Note is this…

-You can’t out-train a bad diet, and any physique goal must be paired with a diet plan/approach that helps support either Muscle Growth OR Losing Fat (you have to choose, unfortunately).
+You can’t out-train a bad diet, and any physique goal must be paired with a diet plan/approach that helps support either Building Muscle OR Losing Fat (you have to choose, unfortunately).

-You can use this Strength Training block as part of a Calorie Surplus to build stronger curves through adding a little extra lean muscle – the reality of ‘toning up’.
-You can also use this Training Block as part of a Calorie Deficit (a Cut), to help retain your muscle tissue as you lose body fat, and as a great means of increasing your overall energy expenditure (TDEE).
+You can use this Ladies Gym Workout Plan as part of a Calorie Surplus to build stronger curves through adding a little extra lean muscle – the reality of ‘toning up’.
+You can also use this Gym Workout Plan as part of a Calorie Deficit (a Cut), to help retain your muscle tissue as you lose body fat, and as a great means of increasing your overall energy expenditure (TDEE).

 A. Learn How To Best Leverage Your Monthly Cycle